bamler-lab/constriction/README.md

 constriction = {version = "0.1.2", default-features = false} # for `no_std` mode
 ```

-Then go ahead and use it:
+Then go ahead and encode and decode some data:

 ```rust
 use constriction::stream::{model::DefaultLeakyQuantizer, stack::DefaultAnsCoder, Decode};